Touch of Death (Lucio Fulci film): Filming

 The other films in the series included Giovanni Simonelli's Hansel e Gretel, Leandro Lucchetti's Bloody Psycho, Andrea Bianchi's Massacre, Enzo Milioni's Luna di sangue, Mario Bianchi's Non avere paura della zia Marta, Umberto Lenzi's Le porte dell'inferno and Fulci's Sodoma's Ghost.
 The budget of the films varies per source with Alfieri stating each film had a 300 to 350 million Italian lire budget, while production manager Silvano Zignani stated they were about 207 million and Fulci stating it was 200 to 300 million.
 The films were shot in 16 mm film and blown-up to 35mm and were shot in three to four weeks each with the films having generally the same crew and some recurring cast members.

 Filming for Touch of Death began on 22 June 1988, shortly after Fulci finished filming Sodoma's Ghost.
 The film was shot around Rome and Vides Studios.
 Fulci later spoke negatively about both films stating that there were so many shots in the film to get the minimum running time of the films complete.
 Fucli also argued with the producers on set while the producers were unhappy with him as Fulci was continuously behind schedule.

 Release

 All the films in the series were released to home video by Formula Home Video under the heading "Lucio Fulci presenta".
 Alfieri sued Formula Home Video for releasing them as he owned the home video rights to the series.
 Formula went bankrupt and the series was later released on VHS and DVD by Avo Film who purchased the home video rights to them.

+Touch of Death was released in France on home video as Soupçons de Mort in October 1990.
+It was shown on Italian tv channel Telecity on June 14, 1991 as Quando Alice ruppe lo specchio.

-The film was released in Germany under the title Alice Broke the Mirror.
+It was released in Germany under the title Alice Broke the Mirror.

+Reception

+From contemporary reviews, Cyrille Giraud of Mad Movies found the film "not bad at all" while saying that Fulci has abandoned the large amount of gore of his previous work and welcomed Fulci's more "cerebral approach."

+In his book Beyond Terror: The Films of Lucio Fulci, author Stephen Thrower described Touch of Death as combining "inept gore scenes" with poor comic timing of actor Brett Halsey, leading him to describe as "a strong contender for Lucio Fulci's worst horror film."